-PROGRAM MEAN: 4.75 out of 5
+PROGRAM MEAN: 3.6 out of target average mean 3.0

 Question #2:

 Describe the ideal classroom community that you hope to create.
 Then, discuss specific expectations and procedures that you feel are critical in order to create the community you describe.